First published: 13.07.20

 The aim of this webpage is to provide you with lots of information about how the school will operate; what we can and can’t yet provide and hopefully answer all of your questions.
 You can – of course – continue to reach us via the school telephone number, email or Class Dojo if you have any questions or queries.

 This period of time hasn’t been easy for anyone and we are incredibly grateful for the ongoing support and patience of the Clavering Family.
 We are getting through this together and, although it will be different, we are expecting 2020-2021 to be a fantastic year for every child at Clavering!

 The Clavering Senior Leadership Team & Governing Body

-The guidance has been prepared with input from staff, governors and parents and is in line with national guidance released by the government that has had input from school leaders, unions and sector bodies and was written in consultation with Public Health England (PHE) and the Health and Safety Executive (HSE).
+The guidance has been prepared with input from staff, governors and parents and is in line with national guidance released by the government that has had input from school leaders, unions and sector bodies.

 We will keep this guidance under review and update it as necessary.

 1. Is my child expected to attend school?